-The JBA petitioner submitted copies of 170 applications for the Capistrano Indian Council (CIC) filed between 1975 and 1978 (JBA n.d.
+The record contains 170 applications for the Capistrano Indian Council (CIC) filed between 1975 and 1978, and submitted to OFA by the JBA petitioner (JBA n.d.
 CIC Enrollment Applications).
 The CIC is a non-profit organization founded by a number of SJC Indian descendants and their spouses in 1975.
-The CIC organization was not limited to SJC Indian descendants, but welcomed all people interested in California Indian culture.
-The applications were not accompanied by an analysis demonstrating which members of the current petitioner belonged to the organization, and are from many non-Indians as well as people claiming Indian ancestry from all across the country.
-The petitioner also submitted a separate table of CIC members from 1974-1977, which named 70 of 246 members as "Juaneño" (JBA CIC Members 1974-1977 9/15/2009, 1-7).
-Several of the CIC members who are listed with no "tribal" affiliation on the table submitted for the FD identified themselves on their claims applications as "San Juan" or "Juaneño" Indians.
-A review of the petitioner's genealogical databases indicates that the petitioner no longer accepts these individuals' claim of Juaneño ancestry, although they were formerly members of the JBM and JBA.
-The petitioner's analysis, then, does not necessarily reflect the number of "Juaneño" members the CIC had then, but reflects the number of SJC Indian descendants the current JBA petitioner has retroactively identified and accepted.
-It is not clear if the petitioner used the claims applications to compile the table, or if the petitioner used the claims application and some other source.
-The submission did not include any new descriptions of the activities of the CIC, nor did it include any additional comment or clarification of the residential distinction noted in the PF between the mostly SJC residents who joined the CIC, and the mostly non-local people who initially joined the JBM (Juaneño Band of Mission Indians) organization (JBA PF 2007, 108-113).
+The CIC organization was not limited to SJC Indian descendants, but welcomed all people interested in California Indian culture, and included many non-Indians as well as people claiming Indian ancestry from all across the country.
+The submission did not include any new descriptions of the activities of the CIC, nor did it include any additional comment or clarification of the residential distinction noted in the PF between the mostly SJC residents who joined the CIC and the mostly non-local people who initially joined the JBM (Juaneño Band of Mission Indians) organization (JBB PF 2007, 111-116).

-Other evidence in the record includes 31 sign-in sheets from the CIC from 1988-1991, which the JBB petitioner submitted (JBB 1988-1991).
-According to the JBB narrative, "Most of the members of the CIC were also Juaneño tribal members as documented by the CIC sign-in sheets" (JBB Narrative 2/28/2009, 25).
+The JBB petitioner submitted 31 sign-in sheets from the CIC from 1988-1991(JBB 1988-1991).
+According to the narrative, "Most of the members of the CIC were also Juaneño tribal members as documented by the CIC sign-in sheets" (JBB Narrative 2/28/2009, 25).
 The JBB petitioner provided no analysis of these sign-in sheets in order to support this assertion, but OFA considered this new data even without the petitioner's analysis.
-Many CIC members did not actually join the JBM until the mid-1990s, as was discussed in the PF (JBA PF 2007, 113-115).
-While it is true that a number of the people on the sign-in sheets were SJC Indian descendants, being a descendant and being a member of the JBM (which would ostensibly have been the "tribe" in the latter 20th century) was not necessarily the same thing.
-The OFA examined three of the lists with the largest attendances, one from each year (October 9, 1988, February 11, 1990, and February 10, 1991) and compared them to the 1979 JBM membership list.
+Many CIC members did not actually join the JBM until the mid-1990s, as was discussed in the PF (JBB PF 2007, 115-116).
+While it is true that a number of the people on the sign-in sheets were San Juan Capistrano descendants, being a descendant and being a member of the "tribe" (i.e., the JBM) was not necessarily the same thing.
+The OFA examined three of the lists with the largest attendances. one from each year (October 9, 1988, February 11, 1990, and February 10, 1991) and compared them to the 1979 JBM membership list.
 Of the approximately 70 names on the three lists, only three could be identified on the 1979 JBM list.
-These lists support the PF's conclusion that most of the people who attended CIC meetings before the late 1990s were local residents, and that few members of the much larger JBM attended the CIC.
+These lists support the PF's earlier conclusion that most of the people who attended CIC meetings before the late 1990s were local residents. and that few members of the much larger JBM attended the CIC.
 The JBB narrative also states, "The CIC plays an intrinsic function in the Juaneño tribal community.
 Most of its members are Juaneño tribal members and the organization does not exclusively involve the residents of SJC as noted by OFA . . ."
 (JBB Narrative 2/28/2009, 26).
-The JBB petitioner did not include any further explanation of what intrinsic function the CIC allegedly filled within the group of Juaneño descendants.
-The JBB petitioner's statement regarding the CIC involving members other than

-SJC residents may also be true currently, but the evidence in the record indicates that from the 1979 founding of the JBM until approximately 1993, most CIC members were from SJC, and few CIC members joined the JBM.
+The JBB petitioner did not include any further explanation of what intrinsic function the CIC fills within the group of Juaneño descendants.
+The JBB petitioner's statement regarding the CIC involving members other than SJC residents may also be true currently, but the evidence in the record indicates that from the 1979 founding of the JBM until approximately 1993, most CIC members were from SJC, and few CIC joined the JBM.